Are you considering LASIK eye surgery in Houston?

 The pre-operative evaluation involves a series of diagnostic testing to determine not only the stability of your vision but the health of the eye.
 After a thorough evaluation of your eyes, our team will sit with you to discuss your eligibility and laser vision correction options.

+At Berkeley Eye Center, we must turn down a portion of candidates who do not meet our criteria, because of these physical or medical factors.
+However, if it is determined that LASIK is not right for your eyes, our surgeons are highly skilled in providing alternative vision correction options such as PRK or EVO ICL.
 If our surgeons do not think LASIK is the right solution for your specific circumstance, they will determine what, if any, is the best treatment for your vision needs.
-If you are ready to learn how laser vision correction can enhance your life, simply call or email Berkeley Eye Center to schedule a Free Consultation.
+If you are ready to learn how laser vision correction can enhance your life, simply call (713) 526-3937 or click here to schedule a free consultation.